 The plan is to pay off all of our debt by relying on frugality, hard work, and side hustles.
 We will build passive income through rental properties and other investments.
 Our continued frugal living and homesteading will help to keep our expenses low after semi-retirement.
 We will design part-time, flexible employment to support our full-time engagement in life (see this post about FIRE, this post with some more details about our plans, and Our 2016 Update).
 Our future income will come from a variety of work such as freelance writing and consulting.

 My accomplices on this adventure include Mr. Smith, my husband of ten years.
 He is a best friend and wonderful father.
 He is extremely diligent, with an amazing work ethic (both at home and as a construction apprentice).
-We have been blessed with a five-year-old boy, “Goofball,” who is sweet, hilarious, an observer, and a sponge.
+We have been blessed with a six-year-old boy, “Goofball,” who is sweet, hilarious, an observer, and a sponge.
 We constantly are amazed by his intelligence and creativity.
-We have a three-year-old little girl, “Tornado,” who is extreme in everything and constantly on some type of missive.
+We have a four-year-old little girl, “Tornado,” who is extreme in everything and constantly on some type of missive.
 She squeals out and jumps with delight, throws herself on the floor in protest, or hugs you crushingly tight.
 We just welcomed another little boy, “Trey”, into our family in April of 2015.
 He is a joyful little soul who almost always reciprocates smiles or giggles, and loves to snuggle and chew on everything.
+We decided to complete our family with one more child, so of course twins are joining us any day now.

-In order to add some accountabilty to this manifesto, the deadline to acheive our goals is:
+In order to add some accountability to this manifesto, the deadline to achieve our goals is:

 January 1, 2022